AlbertZheng/cmake-gbenchmark-gtest-boilerplate/README.md

 $ sudo make install
 ```

-will install (at least on Linux) the library and executable to your computer's path.
+will install (at least on Linux and macOS) the library and executable to your computer's path.

 # License